Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build Web3 protocol clients such as Uniswap Trading Strategies, XMTP, Push Protocol messaging, AAVE Lending & more
 - Build a custom, non-custodial cloud, hot wallets for EVM, Non-EVM using EOA, LIT Actions, LIT PKPs
 - Build a client for IPFS, Arweave or Fission Codes FVM
-- Build an Email Client / SMTP bot
+- Build an Email Client with SMTP
 - Build a Message Queue connector - Kafka, SQS or your favorite
-- Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase, Picone Vector DB for LLM Applications
+- Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase,
+- Build a LLM Clould Function with Picone Vector DB and Open AI for personalization based on wallet & on-chain events & more
+- Build an an integration for wallets such as rollup.id
 - Customize existing bots to your needs

 ### Submit to Zen.Watch